go-mix/mix/README.md

 ### Usage

 There's an example implementation of **go-atomix** included in the `example/` folder in this repository.
+Run it using the defaults:

+    go run 808.go

+Or specify options, e.g. using SDL for playback

+    go run 808.go --playback sdl